-As we race through early 2018, we look back at ten significant leadership articles from the past year.
-Twenty-Seventeen was a whirlwind politically, economically, and socially—locally and internationally.
+As we race through the year, we look back at ten significant leadership articles.
+It’s been a whirlwind politically, economically, and socially—locally and internationally.
 As world events rage on, we’ve tried to keep you informed of how to operate your business with excellence under every scenario.

 We’ve also looked at some of the more important leadership issues of our day, like the modern recurrence of antisemitism and the necessary response, in the workplace and in every domain.
 This week again reminded us of our responsibility as leaders, of the dire consequences of inaction, as International Holocaust Remembrance Day was marked around the world.